fernandomello5/fernandomello5.github.io/about.md

 **Digital Marketing Specialist & Digital Analytics Professional**.

+Welcome to my portfolio!

-This is a space where I wanna write about the things I wanna **explore** the things and some I've learned along the way.
+This is a space where I will show off some of my skills on data analysis focused on digital marketing.

 ### Background